-We comply with part 4 (bacteria compliance criteria) of the drinking water standards.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water is safe to drink.
+Number of temporary advisory notices issued to boil water - as issued in consultation with the Medical Officer of Health.
+(Target: Nil.)
+We did not issue any temporary advisory notices to boil water in 2017/2018.
+This compares with one boil water notice issued in 2016/2017.
+We comply with part 4 (bacteria compliance criteria) of the drinking- water standards.
 (Mandatory measure).

-Three schemes did not comply:
+Three schemes did not comply: Dovedale.

-- Dovedale.
 This scheme has a permanent boil water notice in place.
-The source water is generally too dirty to effectively treat with chlorination. - Eighty Eight Valley.
-The chlorination equipment failed and occasionally the source water becomes dirty. - Waimea Industrial Zone.
+The source water is generally too dirty to effectively treat with chlorination.
+Eighty Eight Valley.
+The chlorination equipment failed and occasionally the source water becomes dirty.
+Waimea Industrial Zone.
 Unknown source of bacteria picked up in reservoirs.
-There is no chlorination of the network. - Upper Takaka Plant did not comply as the approved Water Safety Plan expired in 2017.
+There is no chlorination of the network.
+Upper Takaka Plant did not comply as the approved Water Safety Plan expired in 2017.
 No bacteria was detected in the supply.

-This target was not achieved in 2016/2017

-Bacterial water sampling results show no presence of E.coli.

-(Target: 99%)

-We achieved compliance with 99.5% of all E.coli samples taken
+Bacterial water sampling results show no presence of E.coli .
+(Target: 99%) We achieved compliance with 99.5% of all E.coli samples taken.
 This compares with 99.6% compliance in 2016/2017.